taybuddy/taybuddy.github.io/toolbox.md

 ---
 layout: page
-title: Toolbox
+title: Software, Apps, Gears, and Other Stuff What I Use Daily
 permalink: /toolbox/
----

-# 🛠️ My Toolbox
-Software, Apps, Gears, and other stuff I use daily to keep things moving.

 ---

 ### 💻 Hardware & Gears